joshuaadampoirier/Aviation_On-Time_Performance_Analysis/README.md

 |3  | -2.264782| -2.165042| -2.065302|
 |4  | -3.466254| -3.365328| -3.264401|

 Since the confidence intervals for each month do not all contain 0 we reject the null hypothesis and state that the mean delays for each month are not equal.
-This makes them strong candidates for features to be included in the regression model (further analysis will be performed during the modeling).
+Therefore we include **Month** as a variable in the final model.

 ### Day of the Week

 The *day of week* of the flight is expected to impact on-time performance due to employee scheduling, and different types of passengers for different days of the week.
 Airport/airline staff do not work seven days per week so it is fair to suggest there may be fluctuations in airport/airline efficiencies due to staffing levels as well as the experience and efficiency of staff on duty.
 Business travellers are expected to be more likely on week days; while, personal travellers (including families) are expected to be more likely on weekends.
 The type of passenger (not recorded in this data set) may generate small departure delays due to increased boarding times and ultimately scheduled arrival delays.
-For each case I establish a null hypothesis stating that the mean delays for each day of the week are equal while the alternative hypothesis states they are not all equal (the indices 1 through 7 represent Monday through Sunday).
+For each case I establish a null hypothesis stating that the mean delays for each day of the week are equal to 0; while, the alternative hypothesis states they are not all equal (the indices 1 through 7 represent Monday through Sunday).

-$H_0: \mu_1 = \mu_2 = \mu_3 = ... = \mu_7$
+$H_0: 0 = \mu_1 = \mu_2 = \mu_3 = ... = \mu_7$
-$H_\alpha: \mu_1 \neq \mu_2 \neq \mu_3 \neq ... \neq \mu_7$
+$H_\alpha: 0 \neq \mu_1 \neq \mu_2 \neq \mu_3 \neq ... \neq \mu_7$

 For this, I compute the 95% confidence interval for the mean delays for each day of the week (less the overall mean).
 If all confidence intervals do not include 0 we reject the null hypothesis.